 Armond was born on November 22, 1930, in Chicago and Died on August 17, 2008.
 He attended elementary and high school in Milwaukee, WI.
 He received a Bachelor of Arts from the University of Wisconsin, Madison, a Master of Arts from the University of Illinois, Champaign-Urbana, and a Ph.D. from the University of Chicago.

-For many years Armond worked in advertising and market research in Chicago and Los Angeles.
-In 1969 he began a career as an independent market research and marketing consultant for a variety of corporations and non-profit organizations.
-In the mid-80’s, Armond began another career as a writer.
-He researched and wrote books on the French artists, Henri Riviere and George Auriol, and then began researching the life of his great uncle, Lew Fields.
+For many years, Armond worked in advertising and market research in Chicago and Los Angeles.
+In 1969, he began a career as an independent market research and marketing consultant for various corporations and non-profit organizations.
+In the mid-’80s, Armond started a career as a writer.
+He also researched and wrote books on the French artists, Henri Riviere and George Auriol, and then began researching his great uncle, Lew Fields.

 Call or visit our local galleries in Laguna and Irvine to procure some of Fields’ quirky artwork and other paintings for sale.